記事内にプロモーションを含むことがあります

 If you select “Japanese”, all items below will be automatically checked and the menu will be displayed in Japanese.

-However, it is safer if additional objects are not created in Japanese, so uncheck [New Data] and leave only [Tooltip] and [Interface] checked.
+However, it is safer if additional objects are not created in Japanese, so Uncheck [New Data] and leave only [Tooltip] [Interface] [Report] checked.

 If you press a button like in the lower left corner of the settings window and Auto Save Preferences is checked, your changed settings are automatically saved.